CSUFTitanRover/TitanRover2018/user-interface/README.md

 _You need to have Node installed in order to develop the UI_

+### nvm (_skippable if you don't have nvm installed_)

+If you have `nvm` installed, nvaigate to and open the **user-interface** folder and run the command: `nvm use`

+This automatically sets your current node version to the version specified in the `.nvmrc` file found in the root of the project folder.
+It should set the current node version to `8.5.0`.

+### npm (Node Package Manager)

+`npm` is a package manager that is installed alongside Node itself.
+It allows you to install packages as well as manage your packages with ease.

-Every time when freshly cloning this repo you must install dependencies first!
+**Every time when freshly cloning this repo you must install dependencies first!**

-**In your command line**
+In your command line:

 1. Install dependencies
 - longhand: `npm install`